TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-08-27-php-is-the-best-choice-for-long-term-business.md

 ## Open-source Adaptation to the Future

 I'm not saying PHP has the best syntax, generics support or CPU-level speed.
-It's about the whole package that business builds upon.
+It's about the whole package that a business builds upon.

 All of the **PHP tools mentioned are open-sourced** and not under commercial or benevolent dictatorship.
 If something changes&ndash;and it will&ndash;, we can adapt.